kfav/vagrant-lamp/README.md

 # vagrant-lamp-bootstrap

-A super-simple Vagrantfile / bootstrap.sh to setup a LAMP stack inside Vagrant 100% automatically.
+A super-simple Vagrantfile / bootstrap.sh to setup a LAMP stack inside Vagrant automatically.

 ### What ?

 This is a reduced-to-the-max Vagrant setup file for a quick development stack.
 It will:

-* setup a Ubuntu 14.04 LTS "Trusty Thar" 64bit box
+* setup a Ubuntu 14.04 LTS "Trusty Tar" 64bit box

 * make the box accessable by the host at IP localhost or `127.0.0.1` port 80.
 - or - change the host port to whatever you like or even use a private network address ip by adding the line: